merlinn-co/opentelemetry-demo/README.md

 - Uses alertmanager to fire alerts based on Prometheus.
 Alert manager is configured
 - Contains some UI changes

+### Usage (TL;DR)

+1. Clone this fork
+2. Run `make start`.

+That's it.
+Now all the microservices should be up.
+It's an e-commerce app so you can navigate to http://localhost:8080/ and play with the UI.

 ### Export logs to Coralogix

 In order to export logs to Coralogix, you need to change the root .env file.